We may earn money or products from the companies mentioned in this post. This helps support what we do and in no way costs you a thing.

 Please Be Understanding

 We are still dealing with the fallout of a global pandemic.
 There is an incredible labor shortage that has many things factoring into it.
 First of all, over 600,000 adults in our country are now gone.
 In 15 months.
 Millions of women haven’t joined the workforce again since everything shut down – for a variety of reasons.
-Let’s not get started on the argument of raising wages vs. killing bonus unemployment benefits…
+Let’s not get started on the argument of rising wages vs. killing bonus unemployment benefits…

 To add insult to injury – the University of Wisconsin campus was closed to about 60,000 students who lived, ate, and worked in the community.